kazoner/Practical_Work_II_repository/README.md

 -Added the fce.html file and integrated the style.css for this section.

 -Added the topic.html file impossibe to integrate the styles.css.

+-Added the css folder and the styles.css file.